 2d – Challenges of Selling AI Marketing Tech

 The open-ended responses from our participants showed an overwhelming challenge with “demystifying” AI and machine learning technologies.
 This appeared as the outlier for sales challenges, garnering nearly as many responses as the next three top challenges combined.

-An astute reader might be aware that such a response could very well be viewed as an “excuse” for underdeveloped sales skill or marketing / positioning, but we believe that this top response should be taken more seriously (despite it’s use as a possible “cop out” by less adept salespeople).
-AI and machine learning marketing technologies are in fact rather complicated, and explaining the advantages of using such “advanced” technologies is indeed challenging.
+An astute reader might be aware that such a response could very well be viewed as an “excuse” for underdeveloped sales skill or marketing / positioning, but we believe that this top response should be taken more seriously—despite its use as a possible “cop out” by less adept salespeople.
+AI and machine learning marketing technologies are rather complicated, and explaining the advantages of using such “advanced” technologies is indeed challenging.
 After hundreds of interviews with AI founders and execs, it’s clear that at the time of this original writing (early 2017), AI is seen as something for “early adopters.”

-With time, we can expect that such technologies would become more readily accessible and ubiquitously in use, but for the time being AI continues to intimidate prospects.
+With time, we can expect that such technologies will become more readily accessible and ubiquitously in use, but at present AI continues to intimidate most prospects.

-A double-edged sword seems to exist, where promoting “cutting edge AI” might garner attention and prestige on one hand, but it might “spook” prospect companies on the other.
-It might be advised that companies de-emphasize “AI” and instead directly promote the results that they drive for clients (in a recent interview titled “How to Raise Money for Your AI Startup,” Canvas Ventures partner Ben Narasin recommends doing exactly this).
+A double-edged sword seems to exist, where promoting “cutting-edge AI” might garner attention and prestige on one hand, but might “spook” prospect companies on the other.
+It might be advised that companies de-emphasize “AI” and instead directly promote the results that these applications drive for clients.
+In a recent interview titled “How to Raise Money for Your AI Startup,” Canvas Ventures partner Ben Narasin recommended this exact approach.
 Featured below is a selection of direct quotes in response to this question: